BBC chief resigns amid furor over his role in Boris Johnson loan - ExBulletin

 Johnson himself was forced to resign last year after a series of scandals over money, ethics and judgment became too much for his Conservative Party colleagues to bear.

+The thrice-married politician, who has at least seven children, had a lucrative career as a columnist and author before taking a pay cut when he became prime minister.

-While in office, Johnson’s financial arrangements sparked investigations into funding for renovations to the Prime Minister’s official residence known as the ‘cash for curtains’ scandal and into who paid for Johnson’s vacation on the Caribbean island of Mustique.
+While in office, Johnson’s financial arrangements sparked inquiries into funding for renovations to the Prime Minister’s official residence known as the curtain money scandal and into who paid for Johnson vacations on the Caribbean island of Mustique.

 Johnson was also among dozens of people fined by police last year for attending law-breaking parties at government buildings during COVID-19 shutdowns.
-The “partygate” scandal helped hasten the end of his term as prime minister.
+The partygate scandal helped hasten the end of his premiership.

-Sharp’s resignation spares the current prime minister, Rishi Sunak, from having to decide whether to fire him or not.
+Sharp’s resignation spares the current prime minister, Rishi Sunak, from having to decide whether to fire him.
 Sunak, a former banker who once worked under Sharp at Goldman Sachs, has tried to restore government stability after three tumultuous years under Johnson and seven roller-coaster weeks under successor Liz Truss, who resigned in September after her plans economic tax cuts have caused financial chaos.

-Opposition politicians have accused the Conservative government of undermining the impartiality of the BBC.
+Opposition politicians have accused the Conservative government of undermining the impartiality of the BBC and demanded that the government be stripped of power to appoint BBC chiefs.

-“This breach has done incalculable damage to the reputation of the BBC and has seriously undermined its independence due to Tory sleaze and cronyism,” said Labor Party culture spokeswoman Lucy Powell.
+Sunak declined to comment on Sharp’s potential replacement, saying there is an established nomination process.

 The public broadcaster has a duty to be impartial in its news coverage, but it is often political football, with some in the Conservative government seeing a leftist slant in its news and some Liberals accusing it of have a conservative bias.